Proper equivariant stable homotopy theory: G -equivariant homotopy groups

 \section{\texorpdfstring{$G$}{G}-equivariant homotopy groups}

 For a {\em compact} Lie group~$H$, the $H$-equivariant homotopy group $\pi_0^H(X)$ is defined as a colimit over all finite-dimensional $H$-sub\-represen\-tations $V$ of a complete $H$-universe, of the sets~$[S^V, X(V)]^H$.
 In this section we propose a generalization of these equivariant homotopy groups to arbitrary Lie groups, not necessarily compact, as the morphisms from the $G$-sphere spectrum $\mS_G$ in the triangulated homotopy category $\Ho(\Sp_G)$, see Definition \ref{def:G homotopy groups}.
 In contrast to the classical case of {\em compact} Lie groups, in our context the $G$-equivariant homotopy groups need not send wedges to direct sums.
 Equivalently, the $G$-sphere spectrum need not be a small object in the triangulated category $\Ho(\Sp_G)$.
 The question of whether or not $\mS_G$ is small turns out to be related to finiteness properties of $G$.
-As an example we show in Proposition \ref{prop:EG small - S_G small} that $\mS_G$ is small if the group admits a finite $G$-CW-model for the universal $G$-space $\uEG$ for proper actions.
+As an example we show in Proposition \ref{prop:EG small - S_G small} that $\mS_G$ is small if the group admits a finite $G$-CW-model for the universal $G$-space $\uEG$ for proper actions, i.e., one with only finitely many equivariant cells (or equivalently, with compact orbit space).
+Example \ref{eg:S_G not small} illustrates that for this particular purpose, the existence of a {\em finite-dimensional} model for $\uEG$ is not sufficient.
 A precise characterization of when $\mS_G$ is a small object of $\Ho(\Sp_G)$ appears in the work of B{\'a}rcenas and the first and fourth author, see \cite[Thm\,5.1 and Thm.\,5.4]{barcenas-degrijse-patchkoria:stable_finiteness}.

 We also discuss the natural structure that relates the $G$-equivariant stable homotopy groups, specifically restriction homomorphisms associated with continuous homomorphisms between Lie groups (see Construction \ref{con:define restriction}) and transfer maps for finite index inclusions (see Construction \ref{con:transfer}).
 Transfer maps are closely related to the Wirthm{\"u}ller isomorphism, which we formulate and prove for finite index inclusions in Theorem \ref{thm:restriction adjoints}.
 In the last part of this section we verify that the standard relations between restriction homomorphisms and transfer maps generalize from the classical context of compact Lie groups to our more general situation.